ramukjonaM20/Core_Python/README.md

 - **Description**: Understand the concept of functions and how to define and call your own functions.
 - **Key Concepts**: Functions, parameters, return statements.

-## Usage

-1. Clone this repository to your local machine using `git clone https://github.com/your-username/python-colab-practice.git`.
-2. Open the desired program's Colab notebook using Google Colab.
-3. Read through the explanations and code snippets.
-4. Execute the code cells to see the program in action and experiment with modifications.
 ---

 Happy coding!

-For more resources and tutorials, visit [Colab](https://colab.research.google.com/drive/1EBUMWuLbEWfo-x4fFMRg8O8NDBK1w1lh?usp=sharing).
+For more resources and tutorials, visit [Colab](https://colab.research.google.com/).